bwlewis/share/README.md

 ## Anti use case

 The share package is *not* a database.
 Right now, no claims to data consistency are made and a lot of things are left up to the clients (R, whatever).
-Think of it as a very crude networked object storage service like S3.
+Think of it as a very crude networked object caching service.
 Forthcoming back ends may support varying consistency levels, but even so share is not a database.
 Use a database if you think you need a database.
-Or, coordinate activity in the store using an external system like https://github.com/coreos/etcd !
+Or, coordinate activity in the store using a known-consistent external system like https://github.com/coreos/etcd !

 ## Features